collectSPACE: Messages

 Registered: Oct 2003

-I think the Earth IS in there.
-I think it is the black disk, backlit by the sun behind it.
-I think it is a wonderfull design, but I do miss the names.
-They add very human touch to patch desings which tend to concentrate on hardware.
+I think it is a wonderful design, but I do miss the names.
+They add very human touch to patch designs which tend to concentrate on hardware.
 Nevertheless, I will be very pleased to add this one to my collection; one of the best Expedition patches!

 spacy